jupp0r/prometheus-cpp/README.md

   auto registry = std::make_shared<Registry>();

   // add a new counter family to the registry (families combine values with the
-  // same name, but distinct label dimenstions) auto& counter_family = BuildCounter()
+  // same name, but distinct label dimensions) auto& counter_family = BuildCounter()
                              .Name("time_running_seconds")
                              .Help("How many seconds is this server running?")